Tornadoes of 2007: February 2

 In the early morning hours of February 2, four separate tornadoes ran across Central Florida.
 The most severe damage occurred in Lake County, where 21 people were killed.
 Two of the tornadoes were rated EF3 on the new Enhanced Fujita scale.
 Damage from the tornadoes totaled to US$204 million.
 These tornadoes were the very first to be classified under the newly implemented Enhanced Fujita scale in the United States.

 February 13

 Beginning in the late evening hours of February 12 and overnight into February 13, 19 tornadoes touched down across southern Louisiana and Mississippi.
 The most significant were around Lafayette, Louisiana and in Greater New Orleans.
-Some of the tornadoes produced significant damage, including an EF2 in the Gentilly neighborhood of New Orleans that killed one woman and left dozens injured.
-A separate EF2 caused major damage in other parts of the city as well.
+Some of the tornadoes produced significant damage, including an EF2 tornado in the Gentilly neighborhood of New Orleans that killed one woman and left dozens injured.
+A separate EF2 tornado caused major damage in other parts of the city as well.

 More tornadoes developed across Alabama in the late afternoon on February 13, with several reports of damage across the state.

 Damages from the tornadoes totaled to US$8.32 million.